Genouka/Xeonjia/README.md

 Legend has it that a brave hero will defeat the King of Evil and save the kingdom… For this reason every year a person is appointed as "hero" and sent on a journey to try to save it.

-Now is your time, **you have been chosen as this year's hero!** Will you be able to defeat the King of Evil?
+Now it's your time, **you have been chosen as this year's hero!** Will you be able to defeat the King of Evil?

 You will have to travel the world, explore cities, dungeons and mystical caves.